Bluebear77/Intern_ECLADATTA/Dataset/7-Dataset/WikiTableQuestions/data/readme.md

 `pull.py`: Extracts the table id and its origin file from each *.examples file and outputs a *.csv file.

+`synthesis.py`: Iterates every row of *.csv file, use the source file column as an index to track the URL.
+It uses the "csv/xxx-csv/yyy.csv" as an index.
+Use "xxx-csv" to go to the '../url/xxx-page'directory.
+Then use "yyy.csv" finds "yyy.json".
+Then it reads the json file and extracts the table title and url.
+The final output is a new complete-xxx-tables.csv, with 4 columns: id,source file,table title and url.

 Then the the origin file `csv/xxx-csv/yyy.csv` will be used as index to track the corresponding URL.